decker-prime/traffic_watch/README.md

 Traffic Watch is a straightforward console application that monitors the amount of HTTP traffic to a port on your machine.

-This program has been tested and verified to work on Linux, handling ~1000 http requests per second.
+This program has been tested and verified to work on Linux (Ubuntu), handling ~1000 http requests per second.

 ## Installation
 1. Traffic watch requires Python 3.7